The Vermont Statutes Online

 (17) Adopt in accord with the Administrative Procedure Act those rules necessary for the proper administration of its duties.

-(18) Study and investigate the wetlands of the State and cooperate with municipalities, the general public, other agencies, and the Board in collecting and compiling data relating to wetlands, propose to the Board specific wetlands to be designated as Class I wetlands, issue or deny permits pursuant to section 913 of this title and the rules authorized by this subdivision, issue wetland determinations pursuant to section 914 of this title, issue orders pursuant to section 1272 of this title, and in accordance with 3 V.S.A. chapter 25, adopt rules to address the following:
+(18) Study and investigate the wetlands of the State and cooperate with municipalities, the general public, other agencies, and the Board in collecting and compiling data relating to wetlands; propose to the Board specific wetlands to be designated as Class I wetlands; issue or deny permits pursuant to section 913 of this title and the rules authorized by this subdivision; issue wetland determinations pursuant to section 914 of this title; issue orders pursuant to section 1272 of this title; and in accordance with 3 V.S.A. chapter 25, adopt rules to address the following:

 (A) The identification of wetlands that are so significant they merit protection.
-Any determination that a particular wetland is significant will result from an evaluation of at least the following functions and values that a wetland serves:
+Any determination that a particular wetland is significant will result from an evaluation of at least the following functions and values which a wetland serves:

 (i) provides temporary water storage for flood water and storm runoff;